-At July 1, 2012, taking into account outstanding letters of credit and facility borrowings, approximately \$963 million was available under the company's long-term, multi-currency committed revolving credit facilities, which are available until December 2015.
-In addition to the long-term, multi-currency committed credit facilities, the company had approximately \$530 million of short-term uncommitted credit facilities available at the end of the quarter, of which \$178.8 million was outstanding and due on demand.
+At September 30, 2012, taking into account outstanding letters of credit and facility borrowings, approximately \$983 million was available under the company's long-term, multi-currency committed revolving credit facilities, which are available until December 2015.
+In addition to the long-term, multi-currency committed credit facilities, the company had approximately \$476 million of short-term uncommitted credit facilities available at the end of the quarter, of which \$154.1 million was outstanding and due on demand.

-The company has an accounts receivable securitization agreement for a term of three years.
-The maximum the company can borrow under this agreement can vary between \$150 million and \$275 million depending on the seasonal accounts receivable balances in the company's North American packaging businesses.
-At July 1, 2012, and December 31, 2011, \$210.0 million and \$231.0 million of accounts receivable were sold under this agreement, respectively.
+In August 2011, the company entered into an accounts receivable securitization agreement for a term of three years, which was amended in September 2012.
+The maximum the company can borrow under the amended agreement can vary between \$110 million and \$235 million depending on the seasonal accounts receivable balances in the company's North American packaging businesses.
+Prior to the amendment in September, the maximum borrowings could vary between \$150 million and \$275 million.
+At September 30, 2012, and December 31, 2011, \$124.0 million and \$231.0 million of accounts receivable were sold under this agreement, respectively.
 Borrowings under the securitization agreement are included within the short-term debt and current portion of long-term debt line on the balance sheet.

-The fair value of the long-term debt at July 1, 2012, and at December 31, 2011, approximated its carrying value.
+The fair value of the long-term debt at September 30, 2012, and at December 31, 2011, approximated its carrying value.
 The fair value reflects the market rates at each period end for debt with credit ratings similar to the company's ratings.
 Rates currently available to the company for loans with similar terms and maturities are used to estimate the fair value of long-term debt based on discounted cash flows.